 1. Short for Revolutions Per Minute, RPM is used to help determine the access time on computer hard drives.
-RPM is a measurement of how many complete revolutions a computer's hard drive makes in a single minute.
-The higher the RPM, the faster the data will be accessed; for example, if you were comparing two hard drives, one with 5400 RPM and another with 7200 RPM, the hard drive with a 7200 RPM will be capable of accessing data much faster than the 5400 RPM drive.
-However, it is also important to note that a 5400 RPM drive will be much cheaper than a 7200 RPM drive.
+RPM is a measurement of how many revolutions a computer's hard drive makes in a single minute.
+The higher the RPM, the faster the data will be accessed; for example, if you were comparing two hard drives, one with 5400 RPM and another with 7200 RPM, the hard drive with a 7200 RPM will be capable of accessing data much faster than the other.

 Note: Newer computers with SSD drives have no movable parts and therefore have no RPM.